 The two crew sat side-by-side, with the pilot on the left and the weapons system officer on the right, under a framed canopy.
 The crew got in and out via the side windows, each of which hinged up from the center frame.
 Forward vision was good, rear vision was very poor.
 The crew did not have ejection seats, with the entire cockpit section breaking free of the aircraft as an "escape capsule", a feature originally included at Navy insistence -- the Air Force had wanted tandem seating with ejection seats.
 The capsule blasted out of the aircraft using a solid rocket booster, with control flaps to keep it from tumbling.
 It originally used triple parachutes, though they had an unfortunate tendency to fail in succession; much later they were replaced by a single parachute made of high-strength kevlar polymer.

 The escape capsule turned out to be problematic.
 In principle, side, it permitted safe escapes at speeds that would have dismembered aircrew trying to get out on conventional ejection seats, and it not only floated, thanks to a set of inflatable flotation and impact shock absorber bags, but carried a relatively luxurious kit of survival gear to sustain the crew until they were rescued.
 The crew also had small survival kits they could pack off with if they came down in hostile territory and had to go on the run.

 The combination of side-by-side seating and the set-back air inlets led to one of the worst of the F-111's development problems, since it resulted in a configuration that tended to stagnate airflow to the engines, leading to flameouts and possibly loss of the aircraft.
-Inlet design would proved to be something of a cross to bear for GD engineers.
+Inlet design would prove to be something of a cross to bear for GD engineers.
 The basic inlet configuration was of a quarter-circle configuration, with a conical moving intake cone in the top inner corner, the inlets being positioned under the wing gloves.
 The intake design was repeatedly changed in efforts to fix airflow problems: